elasticio/elasticio.github.io/content/_components/gspreadsheet-v2/index.md

 Before building any integration flow you must at first configure the app from inside the Google Developers Console.
 1. In order to do this you, go to the `API & Service` page and enable the following:
-- Google Drive API
+- Google Drive API.
-- Google Sheets API
+- Google Sheets API.
 2. Go to the `Credentials` section and create a new credential of type  `OAuth client ID`.
-- Set Application type to `Web application`
+- Set Application type to `Web application`.
-- Add Authorized redirect URI as: `https://{your-tenant-address}/callback/oauth2`
+- You can find the Authorized redirect URI in [here](/guides/oauth-callback-redirect-url.html) f.e. `https://{your-tenant-address}/callback/oauth2`.

 In case of new domain you may get message like `This app isn't verified`.
 Please refer to this doc to check how to proceed: https://support.google.com/cloud/answer/7454865?hl=en

+>**Warning:** To maintain a smooth experience, we recommend reusing stored credentials where possible.
+Duplicating secrets across OAuth clients can result in errors and complications.

 ### Environment variables